donnimsipa/healthspeak/README.md

 ## How It Works

-1. User sends a question to the chat interface.
+1) User asks a question in chat.
-2. The workflow triggers the AI Agent node which fetches patient lab data from Firestore.
+2) n8n workflow triggers the AI Agent.
-3. AI Agent constructs a prompt following strict rules and sends it to Gemini AI.
+3) Agent fetches lab data from Firestore and injects it into the prompt with guardrails.
-4. Gemini returns a clear, exact quote of lab results, formatted as single lines or numbered lists depending on query scope.
+4) Gemini returns quoted results (single line or numbered list).
-5. The system displays the response in a user-friendly format.
+5) Response is sent back to the user.

 ***